 The introduction of the World Handicap System (WHS) in GB&I is only a few days away.

-You will have received your Handicap Index by now, and having got over the shock, booked to play a round of golf on, or after, Monday 2 November.
+By now you will have received your Handicap Index, and, having got over the shock, no doubt booked to play a round of golf on, or after, Monday 2 November.

 What do you do now?

 Decide what type of round you will be playing and, for Handicapping purposes, understand what Acceptable Scores are.

 - All 9-hole and 18-hole Singles Competition Rounds in Authorised Formats must be submitted for handicap purposes, subject to the competition being played to the Rules of Golf and over the measured length of the course